hdorgeval/playwright-fluent/docs/playwright-fluent.api.md

 ### hasFocus(selector[, options])

-- selector: `string | SelectorController`
+- selector: `string | SelectorFluent`
 - options: `Partial<WaitUntilOptions>`
 - returns: `Promise<boolean>`

 Checks if selector has the focus.

-> The controller waits until the selector appears in the DOM.
+> The Fluent API waits until the selector appears in the DOM.
 This waiting mechanism can be customized through the `options` parameter.

 ---

 ### isDisabled(selector[, options])

-- selector: `string | SelectorController`
+- selector: `string | SelectorFluent`
 - options: `Partial<WaitUntilOptions>`
 - returns: `Promise<boolean>`

 Checks if selector is disabled.

-> The controller waits until the selector appears in the DOM.
+> The Fluent API waits until the selector appears in the DOM.
 This waiting mechanism can be customized through the `options` parameter.

 ---

 ### isEnabled(selector[, options])

-- selector: `string | SelectorController`
+- selector: `string | SelectorFluent`
 - options: `Partial<WaitUntilOptions>`
 - returns: `Promise<boolean>`

 Checks if selector is enabled.

-> The controller waits until the selector appears in the DOM.
+> The Fluent API waits until the selector appears in the DOM.
 This waiting mechanism can be customized through the `options` parameter.

 ---

 ### isVisible(selector[, options])

-- selector: `string | SelectorController`
+- selector: `string | SelectorFluent`
 - options: `Partial<WaitUntilOptions>`
 - returns: `Promise<boolean>`

 Checks if selector is visible.

-> The controller waits until the selector appears in the DOM.
+> The Fluent API waits until the selector appears in the DOM.
 This waiting mechanism can be customized through the `options` parameter.

 ---